avielrs/avielrs.github.io/_posts/2020-11-10-Sentiment-Analysis-on-Twitter-Data-for-Presedential-Election.md

 ### Vader Analysis
 ![Alternate image text](/images/twitter/social media sign.jpg)

-Vader Sentiment Analysis is a lexicon rule-based sentiment analysis tool that was specifically developed for social media text.
+[Vader Sentiment Analysis](https://github.com/cjhutto/vaderSentiment){:target="_blank"} is a lexicon rule-based sentiment analysis tool that was specifically developed for social media text.
 Vader Sentiment accounts for speed and performance which is important for large datasets such as thousands or millions of tweets.

 Score is computed by summing the valence scores of each word in the lexicon, adjusted according to the rules, and then normalized to be between -1 (most extreme negative) and +1 (most extreme positive).